MiyagawaMizu/Make-Terminal-Cuter/README.md

 <div align="center"><h1>How to Make Terminal Cute</h1></div>

 <div align="center">
-<h3>Want to make a cute terminal like this?
+<h3>Want to make your terminal cute like this?
 You've come to the right place UwU!</h3>
 </div>

 <div align="center">